Working or Stay-at-Home: We Are All Still “Mom”!

-Today, a blogger blew up the internet with a rant he posted in reply to his wife’s position as a stay-at-home-mom.
-Re-tweets, re-posts, “likes,” and shares began to trickle in as his story went viral.
+A blogger once blew up the internet with a rant he posted in reply to his wife’s position as a stay-at-home-mom.
+Re-tweets, re-posts, likes and shares began to trickle in as his story went viral.

-This article was sent to me by a friend who noticed it turning up on her feed while on Facebook.
-I got off Facebook a year or so back to avoid some particularly challenging pitfalls for someone with my tendency towards sarcasm so I wasn’t aware of the blog’s adoration by many of our stay-at-home-mom friends.
+The article was sent to me by a friend who noticed it turning up on her social media news feed.
+I got off social media a year or so earlier to avoid some particularly challenging pitfalls for someone with my tendency towards sarcasm, so I wasn’t aware of the blog’s adoration by many of our stay-at-home-mom friends.

 You see what I did there?

 These women, all of them, are cultivating the next generation and doing it so elegantly and beautifully it makes me feel confident that no matter where God has me when I become a mother, I’ll be able to raise my kids in His guidance — whatever that may be.
 At the end of each day full of work — laundry, soccer games, presentations, briefings, cooking, potty training, teething, flat tires, bad grades, spilled milk — each of these ladies is still called, as fabulously and flat-out as possible, “Mom!”